Nandigram, Ayodhya

 Nandigram, also known by ancient name Bharatkund, is a village and religious place in Sohawal tehsil in Ayodhya district in the Indian state of Uttar Pradesh, India.
 During the exile of Lord Ram, King Bharat ruled from Nandigram instead of the kingdom's capital Ayodhya.
-Nandigram is 19 km south of district headquarters Ayodhya city.
+Nandigram is 15 km south of district headquarters Ayodhya city.

 The pincode of Nandigram is 224202, Nandigram comes under Bharatkund post office.
 As of 2011 census of India, population of the village was approximately 1500.

 Transport

 Road

-Nandigram is very close to Ayodhya - Sultanpur NH 330 therefore there is a good road connectivity with nearby cities and towns from Nandigram, Ayodhya.
-Ayodhya, Gonda, Sultanpur, Akbarpur, Pratapgarh, Prayagraj, Balrampur are the nearby cities connected well with Nandigram, Ayodhya.
-Bhadarsa, Bikapur, Masodha, Tarun, Haiderganj, Chaure Bazar, Goshainganj, Sohawal, Milkipur, Kumarganj, Rudauli, Kurebhar, Bhiti are the nearby towns also good connected with Nandigram, Ayodhya.
+Nandigram is very close to Ayodhya - Sultanpur NH 330 therefore there is a good road connectivity with nearby cities and towns from Nandigram.
+Ayodhya, Sultanpur and Akbarpur are the nearby cities connected well with Nandigram.
+Bhadarsa, Bikapur, Masodha, Tarun, Haiderganj and Chaure Bazar are the nearby towns also good connected with Nandigram.